ncoudray/DeepPATH/LungCancer/README.md

-# 3 - Analyze the outcome by creating heat-maps
+# 3 - Analyze the outcome

 Code in 03_postprocessing/2Classes for 2 classes:
 Generate heat-maps per slides (all test slides in a given folder; code not optimized and slow):